algao1/blurb/content/posts/kv_store.md

 Like mentioned above, writes (or inserts) to the database are appended directly to the newest **memtable**.
 Once that memtable reaches a certain threshold, it is rotated out for a new one.
 Every memtable except the latest one is immutable and read-only (we'll see why shortly).

-A memtable is just an interface, and any structure that implements finding/inserting a key-value pair ([AA tree](https://user.it.uu.se/~arnea/ps/simp.pdf), red-black tree, skiplist, etc.) and listing all kv-pairs in order, is sufficient.
+A memtable is just an interface, and any in-memory structure that implements finding/inserting a key-value pair ([AA tree](https://user.it.uu.se/~arnea/ps/simp.pdf), red-black tree, skiplist, etc.) and listing all kv-pairs in order, is sufficient.

 ```go
 // lsm_tree.go